LouisgeneG/Calendar_In_JavaScript/README.md

 # Calendar_In_JavaScript
-Creating a Monthly Calendar in JavaScript
+This Project will show you how to Creating a Monthly Calendar in JavaScript